CharlesB91/retro-bank/README.md

     - 4 How much can I borrow
     - 5 Log out

-- The user needs to enter the corresponding menu number of which transaction they would like to complete and they will be routed accordingly.
+- The user needs to enter the corresponding menu number of which transactions they would like to complete and they will be routed accordingly.

 ![Main-Menu](https://github.com/CharlesB91/retro-bank/blob/main/assets/images/menu.PNG)